Site icon The Commune

 These were the scenes from Navalur in OMR after the spell of rains on the night of 14 October 2024.

 In this video report by Thanthi TV, several residents and people travelling that side stated that it had always been like this since 2015 in OMR.
 One commuter seen driving a bike is seen complaining about the administration.
 Some IT employees who were given WFH were asked to go to their office following a power cut at home.
 They were seen stranded on the roads.
 It is reported that nearly 100 vehicles on the road in OMR had switched off and had to be pushed by the commuters themselves.
-Commuters are seen pushing their two wheelers also in the hip-deep water.
-An auto driver stated that despite having a demand from customers, he was unable to drive as he risked the vehicle switching off because of the rising water level.
+Commuters are seen pushing their two-wheelers in the hip-deep water.
+An auto driver stated that despite being in demand from customers, he could not drive as he risked switching off the vehicle because of the rising water level.
 He said, “Had they taken some precautions to ensure the water did not stagnate, this wouldn’t have been so bad.”

 It is noteworthy that lot of metro construction work is also taking place.

-ANother commuter stated that the entire stretch from Taramani had been inundated by the flood
+ANother commuter stated that the flood had inundated the entire stretch from Taramani

 Subscribe to our TelegramWhatsApp, and Instagram channels and get the best stories of the day delivered to you personally.